 Yet, with severe damage to her legs and feet from diabetic neuropathy, she was still unable to walk.
 This fact would hardly motivate a person to restrict their diet to such a huge extent.
-A short time later, she returned to the typical American diet of high carbs and many sugary foods, starches, and grains.
+A short time later, she returned to the typical American diet (SAD, standard American diet) of high carbs and many sugary foods, starches, and grains.
 In no time at all, the pain returned.

-Of course, it’s difficult for me to see this lovely woman, a former highly successful business woman of the world, who traveled extensively and played a hand in many exciting business transactions, lying in bed, basically helpless and in pain.
+Of course, it’s difficult for me to see this lovely woman, a former highly successful businesswoman of the world, who traveled extensively and played a hand in many exciting business transactions, now lying in bed, basically helpless and in pain.

 Her beautiful spirit and upbeat demeanor make being with her purely delightful.
-There are few individuals who could maintain such a positive attitude with her current situation.
-Somehow, she revels in the experiences of her long ago past and seems to live vicariously through the joy and excitement of our world travels.
+Few individuals could maintain such a positive attitude with her current situation.
+Somehow, she revels in the experiences of her long-ago past and seems to live vicariously through the joy and excitement of our world travels.

 |One of the roads in The District in Green Valley Ranch where there are unique shops and restaurants.|

 On Monday, I visited her for three hours and will head out soon to see her again.
-The drive to her home is over 30 miles aways and takes approximately 45 minutes considering some traffic on the freeway.
+The drive to her home is over 30 miles away and takes approximately 45 minutes, considering some traffic on the freeway.

 May your day be filled with events that make your day feel “right” for YOU!